dart-lang/site-www/src/null-safety/unsound-null-safety.md

   }
   ```

-Opting out tests using either of these mechanisms may be useful to
+Opting out tests using either of these mechanisms can be useful
-allow you to run tests **during** your incremental migration process,
+for testing **during** your incremental migration process,
-but doing so means that you won't be testing your code with full null
+but doing so means that you aren't testing your code with
+full null safety enabled.
-safety enabled.
-Therefore, it's important to opt your tests back in once
+It's important to opt your tests back _in_ to null safety
-you have finished the incremental migration of your libraries.
+when you've finished the incremental migration of your libraries.

 [language version comment]: /guides/language/evolution#per-library-language-version-selection